Vadenoire-ONE/data_mapping/README.md

 ## Project Structure

-For the script to work correctly, your project must have the following folder and file structure:

 /your_project_folder/
 |-- data_mapping.py         # <-- The main script
 |-- raw_code_dataset.txt    # <-- Lookup file for codes and names